 Anyone who suspects they may have a liver condition should speak with a doctor as soon as possible.
 The sooner a healthcare professional diagnoses liver conditions, such as HCV and alcoholic hepatitis, the earlier treatment can begin.
 This may reduce the risk of permanent liver damage and complications.

 Individuals can also speak with a doctor or a support organization if they find it difficult to reduce their alcohol consumption.

 Alcohol consumption does not cause HCV, although excessive use may increase the risk of developing a chronic HCV infection.
-It can also worsen HCV by contributing to liver damage.
+It

 Even if an individual does not have HCV, excess alcohol consumption can lead to alcoholic hepatitis.
 Whether a person’s hepatitis is due to excess alcohol consumption or HCV, the condition can have very serious complications if it progresses to its advanced stages.